nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 If :option:`CONFIG_BT_SETTINGS` is enabled, the Light LC Server stores all its states persistently using a configurable storage delay to stagger storing.
 See :option:`CONFIG_BT_MESH_LIGHT_CTRL_SRV_STORE_TIMEOUT`.

-Changes to the configuration properties are stored and restored on power up, so the compile time configuration is only valid the first time the devices powers up, until the configuration is changed.
+Changes to the configuration properties are stored and restored on power-up, so the compile time configuration is only valid the first time the device powers up, until the configuration is changed.

-Power up behavior
+Power-up behavior
 =================

 When powering up, the Light LC Server behavior depends on the controlled Lightness Server's extended :ref:`bt_mesh_ponoff_srv_readme`'s state: